otaviocc/Coltrane/README.md

 swift run -c release GameOfLifeDemo 4096 12 300
 ```

-Conway's Game of Life — a bulk-synchronous iterative stencil like the reaction–diffusion demo (a barrier every generation, each cell an 8-neighbour count of the previous board).
+Conway's Game of Life, a bulk-synchronous iterative stencil like the reaction–diffusion demo (a barrier every generation, each cell an 8-neighbour count of the previous board).
 Persistent double buffers, deterministic, bit-identical across methods.
 Writes a `life.pgm`.
 The cheap cells make generations short, so it needs a large board to beat sequential and trails `async`/`await`.
 Arguments: `[size] [maxVPs] [steps]`.

 ## Benchmarks